apache/pekko/docs/src/main/paradox/remoting.md

 ## Remote Configuration

-There are lots of configuration properties that are related to remoting in Akka.
+There are lots of configuration properties that are related to remoting in Pekko.
 We refer to the
-@ref:[reference configuration](general/configuration-reference.md#config-akka-remote) for more information.
+@ref:[reference configuration](general/configuration-reference.md#config-pekko-remote) for more information.

 @@@ note